Massive galaxy clusters like "El Gordo'' hint at primordial quantum diffusion

-Since present observations show a good agreement with the Gaussian hypothesis at galactic scales, as mentioned above we tune the free parameters of all considered distributions such that they peak at the same value and share the same standard deviation.
+Since present observations show a good agreement with the Gaussian hypothesis at galactic scales, we tune the free parameters of all considered distributions such that they peak at the same value and share the same standard deviation (see Supplemental Material for further details).
 As a consequence, the only difference in \Eq{eq:HMF} comes from the term $\beta'(\nu)$.
 In a Gaussian distribution, one has $\beta_{\mathrm{G}}'(\nu)=-2\ee^{-\nu^2/2}\sqrt{\pi}$, and similar expressions can be obtained for the other distributions.